shirley-pu/andersen/README.md

 Download the .zip file 'java-app-win-64'.
 Extract the files.

-You can click on the curvature.bat file to run the program.
+You can click on the RunApp.bat file to run the program.

 Alternately:
 Open Command Prompt and type the following commands (Press ENTER after each line).